DanyLinuxoid/SimpleRAT/README.md

 ### Features To Be Done:

-1. Self startup;
-2. Automatic ports opening required for communication;
+1. Automatic ports opening required for communication;
-3. RAT as Windows Service (?)
+2. RAT as Windows Service (?)